JoeDinn/LiquipediaExtension/README.md

 ###### From source
 Clone this repository

-Enter about:debugging#/runtime/this-firefox in the search bar and select [Load Temporary Add-on...]
+Enter about:debugging#/runtime/this-firefox in the search bar and click [Load Temporary Add-on...]

 In the file picker that appears navigate to the directory containing this project and select Manifest.json .